► Full Peugeot 5008 MPV review

-The range starts with the 1.2 petrol – which we’re driving here in manual form for the first time – and takes in a 1.6 petrol, two versions of a 1.6 diesel and three versions of a 2.0-litre diesel.
+The range kicks off with a 1.2-litre petrol unit – which we’re driving here in manual form for the first time – and takes in a 1.6-litre petrol, two versions of a 1.6-litre diesel and three versions of a 2.0-litre diesel.
 Transmissions range from a five-speed manual to an eight-speed auto, but most engines come with a choice of six-speed manual or automatic.
-All are front-wheel drive.
+All are front-wheel drive, obviously.

-There are two big questions here.
-Does the SUV-styled 5008 – which we last drove on bumpy Portuguese roads – live up to the high demands of active family life in the Britain of 2018?
+That leaves us with two Does the SUV-styled Peugeot 5008 – which we last drove on bumpy Portuguese roads – live up to the high demands of active family life in the Britain of 2018?
 And can a stingy little three-cylinder petrol engine with a conventional manual gearbox really be the best way to shift seven people between home, school, work, supermarket and gym?